MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 You can then proceed to assign permission sets to the users to define which database objects, and thereby which UI elements, they have access to, and in which companies.
 You can add users to user groups.
 This makes it easier to assign the same permission sets to multiple users.

 A permission set is a collection of permissions for specific objects in the database.
 All users must be assigned one or more permission sets before they can access [!INCLUDE[d365fin](includes/d365fin_md.md)].
 A number of predefined permission sets are provided by default.
-You can use these permission sets as already defined, modify the default permission sets, or create additional permission sets.

 Administrators can use the **User Setup** window to define periods of time during which specified users are able to post, and also specify if the system logs the amount of time users are logged on.